 Imagine an experience where you are surrounded by a group of people who care passionately about preserving the great outdoors and are equally excited to get out in it and bike 300 miles.
 For the past five days, I had that experience with 150 of those extraordinary people.
 We rode 300 miles from San Francisco to San Luis Obispo, California through the organization Climate Ride to raise money for environmental non-profits.

-Everyone can name a few: Robin Williams, Sylvia Plath, Hunter S. Thompson.
-The brilliant who fell hopelessly into despair.
-These high-profile suicides often suggest that gifted minds are more prone to darker days.
-But is that true?
+Are gifted minds more prone to darker days?
 A new William & Mary Institute for Research on the Suicide of Gifted Students aims to answer that question and find solutions for early intervention.

 W&M is Virginia's top-ranked public university in New York Times review of high-performing colleges and universities.